Shaosil/DiscordApps/README.md

     "AllowedHosts": "*",

     "TargetGuild": "<Your guild ID.
-Certain services can only target a single guild at the moment>", "FilesBasePath": "<The path where the bot will read/write certain files.
+Certain services can only target a single guild at the moment>", "MainChannel": "<The main/general channel.
+Currently only used with ChatGPT announcements>", "FilesBasePath": "<The path where the bot will read/write certain files.
 More on this below.
 Make sure your IIS user has permissions to the folder>", "UtilitiesAuthToken": "<Used to authenticate external pings to the Utilities controller.
 You can generate your own token for this.>", "PublicKey": "<Your bot's application ID.
 You can get this from your Discord portal>",